GVThorne/GoldLinkAPI/docs/source/code_samples.rst

     }
 	?>

-We can now make requests using PHP.
+Request can now be made using PHP.
 The following example will make a :ref:`GetVersion` Gold-Link request:

 .. code-block:: php